bifurcationkit/BifurcationKit.jl/docs/src/tutorials3b.md

 orbitguess_f = vcat(vec(orbitguess_f2), Th) |> vec
 ```

 The second remark concerns the phase `0.25` written above.
-To account for the additional unknown (*i.e.* the period), periodic orbit localisation using Finite Differences requires an additional constraint (see [Periodic orbits based on finite differences](@ref) for more details).
+To account for the additional unknown (*i.e.* the period), periodic orbit localisation using Finite Differences requires an additional constraint (see [Periodic orbits based on trapezoidal rule](@ref) for more details).
 In the present case, this constraint is

 $$< u(0) - u_{hopf}, \phi> = 0$$

 where `u_{hopf}` is the equilibrium at the Hopf bifurcation and $\phi$ is `real.(vec_hopf)` where `vec_hopf` is the eigenvector.
 This is akin to a Poincaré section.
-We do not put any constraint on $u(t)$ albeit this is possible (see [Periodic orbits based on finite differences](@ref).
+We do not put any constraint on $u(t)$ albeit this is possible (see [Periodic orbits based on trapezoidal rule](@ref).

 The phase of the periodic orbit is set so that the above constraint is satisfied.
 We shall now use Newton iterations to find a periodic orbit.

-Given our initial guess, we create a (family of) problem which encodes the functional associated to finding periodic orbits based on finite differences (see [Periodic orbits based on finite differences](@ref) for more information):
+Given our initial guess, we create a (family of) problem which encodes the functional associated to finding Periodic orbits based on trapezoidal rule (see [Periodic orbits based on trapezoidal rule](@ref) for more information):

 ```julia
 poTrap = PeriodicOrbitTrapProblem(